MojtabaTajik/Silcam/README.md

 - Ability to record video from specified webcam device
 - Ability to capture BMP & Jpg picture from webcam device
 - Ability to config webcam properties like resoulation using standard Windows dialogs

+* You need VideoGrabber component to compile the code